cettia/cettia-java-server/README.md

  <script src="https://unpkg.com/cettia-client@1.0.1/cettia-browser.min.js"></script>
 ```

-A JavaScript code to play with the `cettia` object.
-Open the above page and its developer console in several browsers, run the script and watch results on the fly.
+Below is the JavaScript code to play with the `cettia` object.
+Open the above page and its developer console in several browsers, run the script, and watch results on the fly.

 ```javascript
 // ## Opening a Socket